What Are The Different Types Of Computer Viruses?

 7. Resident Virus

-A resident virus stores itself on your computer’s memory which allows them to infect files on your computer.
+A resident virus stores itself on your computer’s memory which allows it to infect files on your computer.
 This virus can interfere with your operating system leading to file and program corruption.

 8. Multipartite Virus